vyakhya700-ship-it/PDF-Receipt-scanner-/README.md

 3. **Extract key details** from the receipts using **OCR/AI-based text extraction** techniques.
 4. **Store extracted information** in a structured database schema.
 5. **Provide APIs** for managing and retrieving receipts and their extracted data.

-You may use **any programming language, framework, or OCR/AI library** to implement the solution.

 ---